impossibleflight/swift-query/README.md

 #### Chaining refinements

-The result of refining a query is another query, so they can be chained indefinitely:
+The result of refining a query is another query, so refinements can be chained indefinitely:

 ```swift
 Person